kanaria69/Mainecoco/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## What did the beaver say to the tree?
+It's been nice gnawing you.